mikependon/RepoDB.NET/pages/operations/queryall.md

 # QueryAll

-This method is used to fetch all the rows from the database.
+This method is used to query all the data from the table.

 #### Code Snippets